 Lost and Found

-All microfiche, microfilm, and a reader are on the third floor.
+All microfiche and a reader are in Room 228 (Technical Services).
 The reader scans so one can print pages on the network printers.

 Reference services are provided by librarians to assist users in locating information, developing effective research strategies, and identifying the appropriate online and print resources to use in conducting legal research.
 Reference service is available fall and spring semesters during the hours listed below.
 Summer and holiday hours are abbreviated and are posted in advance at the reference desk and on the law library website.

-Reference services (FALL, 2020) will be available via online (Zoom) or you may email your need to email@example.com.
+Reference services (2020/2021) will be available via online (Zoom) or you may email your need to email@example.com.
 You may contact reference librarians by phone.
 Office appointments may be arranged.
 You must wear a mask.

 Study Rooms and Smart Suites